alesgaroth/juv/README.md

 During refactoring, everytime you make a change, run the tests.
 Back out the production changes if they failed a test.
 And record which tests failed.
-If it passed check test, production code and failed test records.
+If it passed check in test, production code, and failed test records.

 When merging, roll up the record of what failed to get an idea of what's failing.
 We need to do something to